dotnet/AspNetCore.Docs/aspnetcore/security/blazor/webassembly/hosted-with-identity-server.md

 ### AddApiAuthorization

-This helper method configures IdentityServer to use our supported configuration.
+The <xref:Microsoft.Extensions.DependencyInjection.IdentityServerBuilderConfigurationExtensions.AddApiAuthorization%2A> helper method configures [IdentityServer](https://identityserver.io/) for ASP.NET Core scenarios.
 IdentityServer is a powerful and extensible framework for handling app security concerns.
-At the same time, that exposes unnecessary complexity for the most common scenarios.
-Consequently, a set of conventions and configuration options is provided to you that are considered a good starting point.
-Once your authentication needs change, the full power of IdentityServer is still available to customize authentication to suit your needs.
+IdentityServer exposes unnecessary complexity for the most common scenarios.
+Consequently, a set of conventions and configuration options is provided that we consider a good starting point.
+Once your authentication needs change, the full power of IdentityServer is still available to customize authentication to suit an app's requirements.

 ### AddIdentityServerJwt

-This helper method configures a policy scheme for the app as the default authentication handler.
-The policy is configured to let Identity handle all requests routed to any subpath in the Identity URL space "/Identity".
-The `JwtBearerHandler` handles all other requests.
-Additionally, this method registers an `{APPLICATION NAME}API` API resource with IdentityServer with a default scope of `{APPLICATION NAME}API` and configures the JWT Bearer token middleware to validate tokens issued by IdentityServer for the app.
+The <xref:Microsoft.AspNetCore.Authentication.AuthenticationBuilderExtensions.AddIdentityServerJwt%2A> helper method configures a policy scheme for the app as the default authentication handler.
+The policy is configured to allow Identity to handle all requests routed to any subpath in the Identity URL space `/Identity`.
+The <xref:Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerHandler> handles all other requests.
+Additionally, this method:

+* Registers an `{APPLICATION NAME}API` API resource with IdentityServer with a default scope of `{APPLICATION NAME}API`.
+* Configures the JWT Bearer Token Middleware to validate tokens issued by IdentityServer for the app.

 ### WeatherForecastController

-In the *Controllers\WeatherForecastController.cs* file, notice the `[Authorize]` attribute applied to the class that indicates that the user needs to be authorized based on the default policy to access the resource.
-The default authorization policy happens to be configured to use the default authentication scheme, which is set up by `AddIdentityServerJwt` to the policy scheme that was mentioned above, making the `JwtBearerHandler` configured by such helper method the default handler for requests to the app.
+In the *Controllers/WeatherForecastController.cs* file, the [`[Authorize]`](xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute) attribute is applied to the class.
+The attribute indicates that the user must be authorized based on the default policy to access the resource.
+The default authorization policy is configured to use the default authentication scheme, which is set up by <xref:Microsoft.AspNetCore.Authentication.AuthenticationBuilderExtensions.AddIdentityServerJwt%2A> to the policy scheme that was mentioned earlier. <xref:Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerHandler> is configured as the default handler for requests to the app by the helper method.

 ### ApplicationDbContext

-In the *Data\ApplicationDbContext.cs* file, notice the same `DbContext` is used in Identity with the exception that it extends `ApiAuthorizationDbContext` (a more derived class from `IdentityDbContext`) to include the schema for IdentityServer.
+In the *Data/ApplicationDbContext.cs* file, the same <xref:Microsoft.EntityFrameworkCore.DbContext> is used in Identity with the exception that it extends <xref:Microsoft.AspNetCore.ApiAuthorization.IdentityServer.ApiAuthorizationDbContext%601> to include the schema for IdentityServer. <xref:Microsoft.AspNetCore.ApiAuthorization.IdentityServer.ApiAuthorizationDbContext%601> is a more derived class from <xref:Microsoft.AspNetCore.Identity.EntityFrameworkCore.IdentityDbContext>.

-To gain full control of the database schema, inherit from one of the available Identity `DbContext` classes and configure the context to include the Identity schema by calling `builder.ConfigurePersistedGrantContext(_operationalStoreOptions.Value)` on the `OnModelCreating` method.
+To gain full control of the database schema, inherit from one of the available Identity <xref:Microsoft.EntityFrameworkCore.DbContext> classes and configure the context to include the Identity schema by calling `builder.ConfigurePersistedGrantContext(_operationalStoreOptions.Value)` on the `OnModelCreating` method.

 ### OidcConfigurationController

-In the *Controllers\OidcConfigurationController.cs* file, notice the endpoint that's provisioned to serve the OIDC parameters that the client needs to use.
+In the *Controllers/OidcConfigurationController.cs* file, notice the endpoint that's provisioned to serve the OIDC parameters that the client needs to use.

 ### appsettings.json